-3. A Youth Spent Without Regret
+3. A Youth Without Regret

-At the National Security Bureau, I was interrogated over and over again and I didn’t know how to respond; I urgently cried out to God: “Oh Almighty God, I ask You to give me Your wisdom, and grant me with the words I should speak so that I will not betray You and I can stand witness for You.”
-During that time, I cried out to God daily; I didn’t dare to leave God, I only asked God to grant me with intelligence and wisdom so that I would be able to deal with the evil police.
-Praise God for watching over and protecting me; every time I was interrogated, either I was spitting, or incessantly hiccupping and couldn’t speak.
-In seeing God’s marvelous work, I became firmly resolved: Hold nothing back!
-They can take my head, they can take my life, but they will absolutely not make me betray God today!
-When I set my resolution that I would rather risk my life than betray God like Judas, God gave me the “go-ahead” in every respect: Every time I was interrogated, God would protect me and allow me to peacefully get through the ordeal.
-Even though I didn’t say anything, the CCP government accused me of “using an evil cult to destroy the implementation of the law” and sentenced me to 9 years in prison!
-When I heard the court ruling, I wasn’t sad thanks to God’s protection, and I wasn’t afraid of them either; rather, I despised them.
-When those people were pronouncing the sentence, I said in a low voice: “This is evidence that the CCP government is opposing God!”
-Later, the public security officers came just to spy on how my attitude was, and I calmly said to them: “What is nine years?
-When the time comes for me to get out, I will still be a member of the Church of Almighty God; if you don’t believe me, just wait and see!
-But you have to remember, this case was once in your hands!”
-My attitude really surprised them; they stuck up their thumbs and said repeatedly: “We’ve got to hand it to you!
+At the National Security Bureau, I was scared, and I didn’t know how to face the repeated interrogations of the CCP police, so I called out urgently to God in my heart: “Oh, Almighty God.
+I ask that You give me wisdom, bestow on me the words I should say, and keep me from betraying You.
+I ask that You give me faith and strength, and no matter how the CCP persecutes me, I will stand firm and bear witness for You.”
+During that time, I called out to God every day and I didn’t dare to leave God even for a second in my heart.
+I praised God for looking after me and protecting me; every time they interrogated me, I was hiccupping constantly and I wasn’t able to speak at all.
+Seeing God’s wondrous deeds, I became fiercely single-minded: I am ready to risk it all!
+They can take my head, take my life, but today it is absolutely impossible for them to get me to betray God!
+When my resolution was set and I felt I would rather give my life than be a Judas and betray God, I felt really thankful to God for opening up the way forward for me.
+Every time I was interrogated, God protected me and got me through the ordeal safely.
+Though I said nothing to them at all, in the end, the CCP government still imposed on me the charge of “using a xie jiao organization to destroy the application of law” to sentence me to nine years.
+Because of God’s protection, when I heard the court ruling I didn’t feel distressed, nor did I fear the people in the court.
+Instead, I had nothing but contempt for them.
+They were on high pronouncing their judgments, and I was down below saying in a small voice: “This is proof of the CCP government’s defiance of God!”
+Afterward, public security officers came specially to investigate my attitude, and I said to them very calmly: “What’s nine years?
+When the time comes for me to be released I’ll still be a member of The Church of Almighty God, and if you don’t believe me, you just wait and see!
+But remember, this case is on your hands!”
+My attitude surprised them a great deal, and they gave me the thumbs up and said: “We’ve got to hand it to you!
 We admire you!
-You’re tougher than Sister Jiang![a]
-Let’s meet up when you come out, and we’ll buy you dinner!”
-At that time, I felt that God gained the glory and my heart was gratified.
-That year when I was sentenced, I was only 31 years old.
+You’re tougher than Jiang Zhuyun!
+Let’s meet up when you come out, and we’ll buy you dinner.”
+At that point, I felt God was glorified, and so I was gratified.
+When I was sentenced that year, I was only just 31 years old.

-When I had just began serving my sentence, I wasn’t able to handle this type of cruel ravaging by the prison police.
-All kinds of intense manual labor and ideological pressure made it hard to breathe, not to mention that I had to have all sorts of contact with the prisoners.
-I also had to endure the maltreatment and insults of the devilish prison police and the prisoners….
-I was frequently persecuted and put in a tight spot.
-Several times, I sank into despair, especially when I thought of the length of my nine-year sentence, I felt a burst of desolate helplessness and didn’t know how many times I had cried—to the point that I thought about suicide to free myself from the pain that I was in.
-Every time I sank into extreme sorrow and couldn’t support myself, I would urgently pray and cry out to God and God would enlighten and guide me: “You can’t die yet.
+When I had only just begun my prison sentence, I couldn’t stand this kind of cruel ravaging within the prison, and all the different kinds of high-intensity labor pressure and the ideological pressure made me feel like I couldn’t breathe.
+Add to that coming into contact with all kinds of other prisoners and having to endure the physical and verbal abuse and insults of the prison guards and head prisoners.
+I was often tormented to desperation and I fell into despair many times.
+In particular, whenever I would think of the incredibly long prison term of nine years, I would feel such desolation and helplessness.
+I don’t know how many times I cried, and I even thought of death as a way to free me from this kind of suffering.
+Whenever I felt myself falling into extreme sorrow and I felt that I couldn’t go on any longer, I would urgently pray and call on God, and God’s words would enlighten and guide me: “You can’t die yet.
 You must clench your fists and resolutely continue to live; you must live a life for God.
-When people have truth within them then they have this resolve and never again desire to die; when death threatens you, you will say, ‘O God, I am unwilling to die; I still do not know You!
-I still have not repaid Your love! … I must bear good witness of God.
+When people have truth within them then they have this resolve and never again desire to die; when death threatens you, you will say, ‘O God, I am unwilling to die; I still do not know You.
+I still have not repaid Your love.
+I must die only after coming to know You well.’ … If you do not understand God’s intention, and merely ruminate on your suffering, then the more you think about it, the more distressed you feel, and then you will be in trouble and begin to suffer the torment of death.
+If you understand truth, you will say, ‘I have not yet obtained truth.
+I must properly expend myself for God.
+I must bear good witness of God.
 I must repay God’s love.
 After that, it doesn’t matter how I die.
 Then I will have lived a satisfactory life.
-Regardless of who else is dying, I will not die now; I must tenaciously continue to live’” (“How to Know Man’s Nature” in Records of Christ’s Talks With Leaders and Workers of the Church).
-God’s words were like the soft and gentle sight of my mother placating my lonely heart.
-They were also like my father using both hands to warmly and gently wipe the tears from my face.
-Straightway, a warm current and power rushed through my heart.
-Even though I was physically suffering in the dark prison, attempting suicide was not the will of God.
-I wouldn’t be able to testify of God and would also have become Satan’s laughing stock.
-It would be a testimony if I walked out alive from this demonic prison after nine years.
-God’s words gave me the courage to go on with my life and I made a resolution in my heart: No matter what difficulties lie ahead of me, I will diligently go on living; I will live courageously and strong and will certainly testify to God’s satisfaction.
+Regardless of who else is dying, I will not die now; I must tenaciously continue to live’” (“Only by Pursuing the Truth Can You Obtain Changes in Your Disposition” in Records of Christ’s Talks).
+God’s words shone like a light as soft and gentle as a mother, pacifying my lonely heart, and they were like a father’s warm hands, wiping the tears from my face.
+At once, a breath of warmth and a breath of strength surged through my heart.
+I understood that though my flesh must suffer pain in this dark prison, yet it was not God’s will that I should seek death; if I couldn’t bear witness for God then I would become a joke of Satan.
+If after nine years I could walk out of this demonic prison, then that would be my testimony.
+God’s words gave me the courage to live on and I became secretly resolved in my heart: No matter how many difficulties lie ahead, I shall live on.
+I shall live bravely, live strongly, and I absolutely will bear witness for God and satisfy Him.

-Pure Love Without Blemish is the hymn I most loved to sing in prison; now, I want to use my real actions to offer the most pure love to God!
+“Pure Love Without Blemish” was the hymn I most loved to sing in prison, and today I want to devote my purest love to God through taking practical action!